1993 - 2021 - view exhibition archives here

 FireWorks Gallery - known for exhibiting and promoting artworks by some of Australia’s best contemporary artists – is located in a renovated concrete warehouse, featuring an impressive double-storey void, at 9/31 Thompson Street, Bowen Hills.

 Artworks are sourced from across Australia and showcased through exhibitions.
-Unique collections - private and corporate - are built featuring contemporary works from established and emerging artists, Indigenous and non-Indigenous.
-FireWorks emerged as a commercial gallery space in Brisbane in 1993, following the networks of Campfire Group consultancies and collaborative projects that began in 1987.
+Unique collections - private and corporate - are developed featuring established and emerging artists, Indigenous and non-Indigenous.
+FireWorks emerged as a commercial gallery space in Brisbane in 1993, following the networks of Campfire Group consultancies and collaborative projects which began in 1987.
 The galleries original byline tag, Aboriginal Art & Other Burning Issues set the scene for contemporary art dialogue in Brisbane and beyond.

 FireWorks Gallery projects include facilitating and coordinating public and private commissions, developing collaborative projects, publishing limited-edition print folios from the Estates of Lin Onus and Vincent Serico and, more recently, commissioning limited-edition sculptures.
 Large, dynamic open stockrooms throughout the gallery house numerous works including paintings, sculpture, installations, works on paper and new media.